afernandezb92/2FAGmailPhising/README.md

 _[ENG]
-This repository is meant for educational purposes only I'm not an expert developer, the code will be improved in futher versions._
+This repository is meant for educational purposes only.
+I'm not an expert developer, the code will be improved in futher versions._

 ## Decripción